coleins/Enquest-Training/Configurations.md

 ## LICENSE HANDLER UPDATE VERSION 1.6_1

-copy all files paste in Bitplus Commaster
+run licence handler, stop all services then copy all files paste in Bitplus Commaster then restart the services after running licence handler as admin

 ## APPS

-run as admin Commaster.exe/ or in desktop shortcut run licence handler
+run as admin Commaster.exe/ or in desktop shortcut Create company if it doesn't exist n
-Go to licence handler in Bitplus Commaster and stop all services then copy all dlls and paste in Commaster Bitplus folder

 # EMAIL SETUP